 Passive Grease Trap

 is commonly placed inside and under the sink or drain in a commercial kitchen.
 Most passive grease traps hold 20 to 50 gallons of wastewater.
 Typically, heavy sludge builds up on the bottom of the tank, pushing wastewater through the outlet to the sanitary sewer line.
 Lighter grease and oil floats on top and is stopped from entering the outlet by baffles.
-Baffles are used to separate the grease and oils and are easily removable for cleaning.
+Baffles are used to separate the grease and oils and are easily removable for grease trap cleaning and grease trap pumping.
 After all the material is pumped from the trap, any grease buildup should be scraped from the sides of the tank.
 Hot water (from the sinks) should be used for cleaning the outlet, inlet and inside of the tank.

 Pre-cast Concrete Trap